tomashak/tomashak.github.io/README.md

 ### `_config.yml`

-This file is the configuration file for the Jekyll site.
-It contains settings and options for the site, such as the site title, theme, and plugins.
+This file is the configuration file for Jekyll.
+It contains settings and options for the Jekyll site, such as the site title, theme, and plugins.

 ### `_posts/2023-10-01-sample-post.md`

-This file is a sample Markdown file that represents a blog post.
-It follows the naming convention `YYYY-MM-DD-title.md` and contains the content of the blog post.
+This file is a sample blog post written in Markdown format.
+You can create additional blog posts by adding Markdown files to the `_posts` directory with the format `YYYY-MM-DD-post-title.md`.

 ### `_layouts/default.html`

-This file is a layout template for the Jekyll site.
+This file is the default layout template for the Jekyll site.
 It defines the structure and styling of the site's pages.
-Other pages can inherit from this layout and customize it as needed.
+You can customize this file to change the overall look and feel of your site.

 ### `_includes/header.html`

-This file is an include file that contains the HTML code for the site's header.
-It can be included in multiple pages to maintain consistency.
+This file is an include file that contains the header section of the site.
+It can be included in the layout template or other pages to maintain consistency across the site.

 ### `assets/css/style.css`

-This file is a CSS file that contains the styles for the Jekyll site.
-It defines the visual appearance of the site, such as colors, fonts, and layout.
+This file is a CSS file that contains the styles for the site.
+You can customize this file to change the visual appearance of your site.

-### `assets/js/script.js`

-This file is a JavaScript file that contains the scripts for the Jekyll site.
-It adds interactivity and dynamic behavior to the site.

-### `.github/workflows/github-pages.yml`

-This file is a GitHub Actions workflow file.
-It defines a workflow that automatically deploys the Jekyll site to GitHub Pages whenever changes are pushed to the repository.

 ### `index.md`

-This file is the main Markdown file for the Jekyll site.
-It represents the homepage of the site and can contain content such as an introduction or summary.
+This file is the main page of the site.
+It can contain an introduction, links to blog posts, or any other content you want to display on the homepage.

 ### `README.md`

 This file contains the documentation for the project.
-It provides information about the project, its purpose, and how to set it up or contribute to it.

-Please note that this file is intentionally left blank.
+You can provide instructions or additional information about the project in this file.

+Feel free to modify and customize these files to suit your needs.
+Happy writing and publishing!